How to become a robotics engineer

 Many aspiring robotics engineers take the following steps:

-Step 1: Earn a bachelor's degree in engineering or a related field
+Step 1: Earn a degree in engineering or a related field

-To become a robotics engineer, you'll need a bachelor's degree in mechanical engineering, electrical engineering, computer science, or a related field.
+To become a robotics engineer, many people start their careers with a degree in mechanical engineering, electrical engineering, computer science, or a related field.
 Robotics is a multidisciplinary field, so a degree in any of these areas provides a solid foundation in the necessary concepts and skills.

 Get started on edX